Try this hilarious indoor game for preschoolers.

-We all know children learn and play in a variety of ways.
+We all know children learn and play in various ways, and this indoor game for preschoolers is a hoot!

-When planning simple games, I want to make sure I am touching on all of the different categories of play and integrating a variety of concepts that prepare our children for life.
+When planning simple games, I want to make sure I am touching on all of the different play categories and integrating various concepts that prepare our children for life.
 Kindergarten topics are important, but life skills are essential.

 So what better way to get kids taking turns, using descriptive words, and improve arm strength than using one giant claw similar to what they watch on Toy Story Three.
 I’ll admit.
 I joined in on the fun as well.
 Who can resist a claw game?!